larkinwhitaker/Closed1/Pods/SinchRTC/README.md

 -  App-to-App Calling sample using Push Notifications:
      SinchCallingPush.xcodeproj
      This sample require you to create and upload Apple Push Notification certificates in the Sinch portal.

+- App-to-App Video calling sample: SinchVideo.xcodeproj

+- App-to-App Video calling sample using Push Notification:
+     SinchVideoPush.xcodeproj
+     This sample require you to create and upload Apple Push Notification certificates in the Sinch portal.